sarwarkhan22/CoinGeckoAPI/README.md

 *Newman Report for all APIs is attached in -> newman-Report.html

 *Summary of case study is present in -> Case study Report.pdf

+*Newman integration with Jenkins and execution of Apis using CI/CD pipeline -> Jenkins Pipeline API Execution.pdf